PParkJy/SAD-DNAstorage/README.md

 # Sequence analysis and decoding with extra low-quality reads for DNA data storage
 This repository is for the study **"Sequence analysis and decoding with extra low-quality reads for DNA data storage"** which submitted to **_Bioinformatics_** in 2024.
 Here, we provide the source code and sequencing data.
-(Current version was revised in Nov.
-5, 2024)
+(Current version was revised in Apr.
+2, 2025)

 ## Dataset
 We use pass filter (PF) reads and non-pass filter (NPF) reads of Illumina NGS sequencing.